United States of America

 In force

-Any individual or company discharging pollutants into the waters of the U.S.
+Any individual or company discharging pollutants into the waters of the USA.

-The CWA provides for the implementation of pollution control programs by the Environmental Protection Agency (EPA).
-Included is the National Pollutant Discharge Elimination System permit program that allows for certain discharges of a pollutant to a point source into navigable water.
-Under the CWA, the EPA also conducts compliance management of municipal wastewater and stormwater as well as discharges from Concentrated Animal Feeding Operations.
+The CWA provides for the implementation of pollution control programs by the Environmental Protection Agency (“EPA”), and its administration is carried out by the EPA.
+This includes the National Pollutant Discharge Elimination System (“NPDES”) permit program that allows for certain discharges of pollutants into navigable waters.
+Under the CWA, the EPA also conducts compliance management of municipal wastewater and stormwater as well as discharges from Concentrated Animal Feeding Operations (“CAFO”).

 Environmental